lbcb-sci/GNNome/README.md

 python train.py --train <train> --valid <valid> --asm <asm>

   <train>
-    Path to the training data
+    Ppth to directory where the training data (provided by split_data.py)
   <valid>
-    Path to the validation data
+    path to directory where the validation data (provided by split_data.py)
   <asm>
-    Assembler used to generate the training data [hifiasm|raven]
+    assembler used to generate the training data [hifiasm|raven]

   optional:
     --name <name>
-      Name of the model that will be trained (default: date/time of execution) --overfit
+      name of the model that will be trained (default: date/time of execution) --overfit
-      Overfit on the training data
+      overfit on the training data
     --resume
-      Resume from a checkpoint, the <name> option has to be specified --dropout <dropout>
+      resume from a checkpoint, the <name> option has to be specified --dropout <dropout>
-      Dropout for training the model (default: 0) --seed <seed>
+      dropout for training the model (default: 0) --seed <seed>
-      Seed for training the model (default: 1)
+      seed for training the model (default: 1)
 ```

 By default, the trained models and checkpointbs will be saved in the `models` and `checkpoints` directories, respectively.
 This can be changed in `config.py`.
 The name under which the model and checkpoint are saved is, by default, the timestamp of the run, if argument `--name` is not specified.